SeanLMcCullough/personal-site/_posts/2025-11-17-bdars-git-presentation.md

 To get started, create a public GitHub repository, and add an `index.md` file in Markdown format.
 Example [here](https://github.com/SeanLMcCullough/personal-site/blob/main/index.md?plain=1).

 Then go into your repository settings and enable GitHub pages.
 In about a minute your page should be live!

+GitHub uses [Jekyll](https://jekyllrb.com/), a static website framework, to generate webpages from a Markdown+HTML hybrid format.
+It is very powerful, and there are [many themes available](http://jekyllthemes.org/).
+When changes are made, a default GitHub action is triggered in your repository which will build and deploy your website.

+To add more content to your website [check out this guide](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-content-to-your-github-pages-site-using-jekyll)

 * by default, your site will use a `github.io` domain ([example](https://seanlmccullough.github.io/antennas/)).
 To use a custom domain you will have to own or reigster one, and point it to GitHub's DNS servers.